alexreyes/Celo-NFT-Tutorial-Part1/README.md

 `REST_URL=https://celo-alfajores--rpc.datahub.figment.io/apikey/<YOUR API KEY>/`

-Where YOUR API KEY is your DataHub API key.
+Where YOUR API KEY is your DataHub API key. **Note:** there needs to be a trailing / at the end for this to work!

 If this is unfamiliar to you, please read: [Connect to a Celo node with DataHub](https://learn.figment.io/network-documentation/celo/tutorial/1.connect).